Governor Brown visits Bend, meets with Safeway shooting victims' families, praises first responders - KTVZ

 Governor Brown visits Bend, meets with Safeway shooting victims’ families, praises first responders

 BEND, Ore.
-(KTVZ) -- Gov. Kate Brown paid a visit to Bend on Friday to meet privately with the families of the two men fatally shot by a gunman at the Bend Eastside Safeway last Sunday, as well as with police and fire department first responders who rushed to the scene.
+(KTVZ) -- Gov. Kate Brown paid a visit to Bend on Friday to meet privately with the families of the two men fatally shot by a gunman at the Bend Eastside Safeway last Sunday, as well as with police and fire department first responders who rushed to the scene, thanking them for their quick, professional response.

 After the private meeting at the Bend Fire Station by Pilot Butte, Brown spoke with reporters and publicly expressed her gratitude to the police officers and first responders who quickly responded to Sunday’s shooting, highlighting their bravery.